meowFlute/ooc/README.md

 ## Sections
 For now I'll plan on making a section per chapter.
 After I finish the book I'll likely make a cheat sheet for myself that will be 3-5 pages of condensed material.
 ### Chapter 1 - Abstract Data Types — Information Hiding

-This is what I'm currently working on...
+This section shows how information hiding through **abstract data types** helps to compartmentalize programming.
+This allows for complete overhauls to the abstract data type without touching the code that uses it.

+### Chapter 2 - Dynamic Linkage — Generic Functions
+This section shows how you can use **dynamic linkage** to further abstract functionality.

+We create a few generic functions and then use **dynamic linkage** to redefine where those functions take us and what they do.
+This allows us to create class constructors and destructors, as well as other class methods.

 ---

-Coming next
+Coming soon

-### Chapter 2 - Dynamic Linkage — Generic Functions
 ### Chapter 3 - Programming Savvy — Arithmetic Expressions
 ### Chapter 4 - Inheritance — Code Reuse and Refinement
 ### Chapter 5 - Programming Savvy — Symbol Table